openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_toyotarav4ev/docs/index.rst

 Function                    Support Status
 =========================== ==============
 Hardware                    Any OVMS v3 (or later) module.
 Vehicle support: All 2012-2014 RAV4 EV are identical and no other years are supported.
-Vehicle Cable               Custom cable required to connect at the left rear of the vehicle.
+Vehicle Cable               A custom cable is required to connect at the left rear of the vehicle.
 Tesla and Toyota CAN buses are available at the Gateway ECU.
 GSM Antenna                 1000500 Open Vehicles OVMS GSM Antenna (or any compatible antenna) GPS Antenna                 1020200 Universal GPS Antenna (SMA) SOC Display                 Yes (Tesla BMS value)